localstack/docs/content/en/developer-guide/Basics/index.md

 The proxy follows a simple protocol by implementing 2 methods: `forward_request` which is called *before* a request is forwarded to the backend, and `return_response` which is called *after* a response has been received from the backend: https://github.com/localstack/localstack/blob/master/localstack/services/generic_proxy.py

 The proxy implementation for API Gateway can be found here: https://github.com/localstack/localstack/blob/master/localstack/services/apigateway/apigateway_listener.py#L81

-## Patching/Releasing a Third-Party Libraries

-To enable a fast release cycle of *LocalStack*, we're using forked versions of various third-party libraries.
-For example, we have a forked version of `moto` which is published as a separate `moto-ext` pip package: https://github.com/whummer/moto/tree/localstack-fixes .
-If you decide to extend `moto`, you can either raise a PR against that repo, or against the main repo `spulec/moto` (then we need to take care of cross-merging and releasing new versions).